Choosing between Coresignal and Crustdata for your B2B data needs comes down to five questions:

 Choose Crustdata if:

-Webhook-based signal monitoring (job changes, funding, hiring spikes) is central to your workflow
+Webhook-based signal monitoring (job changes, funding rounds, leadership changes, hiring spikes) through the Watcher API is central to your workflow

 You need live data pulled from the web at request time, not pre-indexed snapshots